 About THE FILM

-Filmed over the course of three years in the direct aftermath of Dontre’s death, this intimate verite documentary follows Nate and his family as they struggle to find answers and challenge a criminal justice system stacked against them.
-Offering a painfully realistic glimpse inside a movement born out of tragedy, this explosive documentary takes a behind the scenes look at one of America’s most pressing social issues.
+Filmed over the course of three years in the direct aftermath of Dontre's death, this intimate verite documentary follows his family as they channel their grief into community organizing in an attempt to reset the narrative.
+Offering a painfully realistic glimpse inside a movement born out of tragedy in what the Hollywood Reporter calls "An urgent report from the front lines of an American crisis."

 News & Updates